Even someone with years of broadcast experience makes mistakes when they set up remote interviews.

 9. Reduce group size

 When on Zoom, minimize the resources the connection takes by just having video for moderator and guest.
 Too many people can slow the connection.
+Even Zoom can recommend no more than 3 participants.
+Here is a recent screen shot.

 With so many professionals working out of their houses, do not be surprised by a dog or child interrupting the interview.
 Rehearse a comment for when it will happen.